 I am now (9/6/19) certain that Iran currently possesses several nuclear bombs.
-And I think they will announce this soon.
+And I think they will announce this soon, probably in November (6 months after the aggression began on May 7th, 2019).

 1. Extensive new above-ground facilities at Fordow